lemade3k-ironhack/asku/README.md

   - timeline/history
   - have several sections (tv-shows, books, events, ...)
   - more detailed sections (movie => movie, tv-show,   documentary, …)
-  - users can choose between or create own categories for a   - group
+  - users can choose between or create own categories for a  group
+  - a member can sort or filter movies

 - movie-details:
+  - a member can rate a movie with stars
   - comments
   - users can mark a movie as a favorite